 Want to make a difference and help with the COVID-19 pandemic response?Apply to Become a COVID-19 Laboratory Associate

-The COVID-19 Associate Program, sponsored by APHL and CDC, provides experience in laboratory-related aspects of the COVID-19 pandemic response.
+The COVID-19 Laboratory Associate Program, sponsored by APHL and CDC, provides experience in laboratory-related aspects of the COVID-19 pandemic response.
 Associates provide workforce capacity to the public health laboratory community in its response efforts.
 In turn, associates develop skills to prepare for careers in public health laboratory science.

 COVID-19 Laboratory Associate Program Specifics

-The program is a temporary (up to 8 months), full-time working appointment for bachelor-, master- and doctoral-level scientists.
+The program is a temporary (through June 2021, with possible extension through June 2022), full-time working appointment for bachelor-, master- and doctoral-level scientists.
 Associates are placed in US local, state, and territorial public health laboratories to assist with the COVID-19 pandemic response.
 Appropriate training is provided as needed.
 Once in their host laboratories, associates are supervised by laboratory personnel and work on projects proposed by the host laboratory.
 In addition to laboratory-specific work, associates participate in distance-based training and learning activities to achieve proficiency in select public health laboratory

 Associates receive a stipend and allowances for: required medical insurance, travel to the host laboratory, and complimentary student membership to APHL.
 The stipend levels are $40,000 – 67,000 per year depending on education and experience.

 Eligibility and Requirements

 Applicants must be US citizens or permanent residents.
-Applicants to the program must have completed degree requirements prior to starting the program.
+Applicants to the program must have completed a minimum of a bachelor's degree by June 2021 to be considered.

 COVID-19 Laboratory Associates